mdsufz/MuDoGeR/Manual_MuDoGeR.md

 # Module 2: Recovery of Prokaryotic Metagenome-Assembled Genomes
 Note: Make sure that all the databases and programms required for the MetaWrap run are downloaded.The links for the installation can be found in the installation module of the ![README](https://github.com/mdsufz/MuDoGeR/blob/master/README.md) file.

-## 2.1
+## 2.1 Binning of Prokaryotic Metagenome-Assembled Genomes, bin_refinement, quality estimation (Parks, 2018), taxonomical classification and annotation of Prokaryotic bins
 The run of the prokaryotic module leads to the recovery of prokaryotic genomes from the assembly dataset by utillizing the MetaWrap tool.
 The script of the prokaryotic module combines the algorithms of every MetaWrap module.
-The important parameters of minimum completion (-c) and maximum contamination(-x) for the CheckM quaity control are settled by default to 50% and 10% respectively for the recovery of bacterial contigs, while for archaeal contigs recovery are settled by default to 40% and 30% respectively.
+The important parameters of minimum completion (-c) and maximum contamination (-x) for the CheckM quaity control are settled by default to 50% and 10% respectively for the recovery of bacterial contigs, while for archaeal contigs recovery are settled by default to 40% and 30% respectively.

-Run the prokayotic module with using MetaWrap:
+Run the prokayotic module:
 ```
-mudoger prokaryotic module -o /path/to/metawrap/output/directory -f ~/path/to/assembly/file -1 ~/path/to/final_pure_reads_1.fastq -2 ~/path/to/final_pure_reads_2.fastq -ca 40 -xa 30 -cb 50 -xb 10 --checkM_filter -q 50
+mudoger prokaryotic module -o /path/to/metawrap/output/directory -f ~/path/to/assembly/file -1 ~/path/to/final_pure_reads_1.fastq -2 ~/path/to/final_pure_reads_2.fastq -c 40 (archaea) 50 (bacteria) -x 30 (archaea) 10 (bacteria) --checkM_filter -q 50
 ```

 * The `/path/to/metawrap/output/directory` indicates the path to the output directory where the output folders of the prokaryotic module will be written.
 * The `/path/to/assembly/file` indicates the path to the file of the assemblies.
 * The `/path/to/final_pure_reads_1.fastq` indicates the path to the file of the forward clean reads.
-* The `path/to/final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads.
+* The `/path/to/final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads.
-* The `-ca` indicates the minimum completeness for the archaeal bins
-* The `-cb` indicates the minimum completeness for the bacterial bins
+* The `-c` indicates the minimum completeness for archaeal and bacterial bins.
-* The `-xa` indicates the minimum contamination for the archaeal bins
-* The `-xb` indicates the minimum completeness for the bacterial bins
+* The `-x` indicates the minimum completeness for archaeal and bacterial bins.
 * The `-q` indicates lower limit of quality for the filtering for the optional step of quality control (optional).

 In the final output folder the user can find: